RocketChat/docs-old/legal/privacy/README.md

 *   **Administrators are responsible for user privacy, we help administrators**

-    There are basically two ways of using Rocket.Chat: self-managed (also known as on-premises deployment) on your own or someone else´s infrastructure or via our hosted offering.
+    There are basically two ways of using Rocket.Chat: self-managed (also known as on-premises deployment) on your own or someone elseÃÂÃÂ´s infrastructure or via our hosted offering.
 In both cases, the administrator of that instance - or the organization behind the administrator - is the person responsible to ensure privacy of Rocket.Chat users.
 We aim to help by providing features in our products and services to make that job easier.
 We also provide this policy to explain what we do as a "helping hand"/data processor for administrators in case we process personal data of users.
 *   **You remain in control of your personal data**

     We cannot access your personal data in a self-managed instance of Rocket.Chat.
 Our code is open source, there are no back doors whatsoever.
 You are however free to connect a self-managed instance to other services, e.g. our marketplace or push notification gateway, where this privacy policy applies.
 When you do not register your instance, these settings are turned off by default.
 You can also connect it to third party services, such as external authentication services, in which case their privacy policy applies.
 It is your choice and you are not forced to do so.
 In our hosted offering, we only process your data for the purposes of providing you the service in the name of the administrator.
 Administrators are still in full control over the configuration of their instance.
-*   **We don´t sell your data**
+*   **We donÃÂÃÂ´t sell your data**

     We do not sell your personal data.
 Our business model is to provide you with a free edition and we charge you for extra services or features, according to the plan you choose.
 What you process within Rocket.Chat is yours and stays yours.
 *   **Our community server is for testing purposes**